ScottLogic/OpenInferESG/backend/README.md

 ```

 > Note that we pass in the entire environment file that contains all our application's configuration.
 This means some unnecessary configuration is also being passed in.
 This is fine when testing locally.
 In production, we must limit this to only the essential backend configuration (see environment configuration within [Docker Compose](../compose.yml)).
+>
+> When using LM Studio with Docker, the `LMSTUDIO_URL` should be set to `http://host.docker.internal:1234` in your `.env` file (which is the default, as mentioned in the [LM Studio Configuration](#lm-studio-configuration) section) rather than `http://localhost:1234`, since `localhost` inside the container would refer to the container itself and not your host machine.

 3. Check the backend app is running at [http://localhost:8250/health](http://localhost:8250/health)